llewellynksj/kitchen-catastrophe/README.md

 ## Design
 ### **Colour Scheme**
-This website uses primarily a palette of green colours to reflect a fresh, clean, foodie feel.
+This website uses primarily a palette of green and orange colours to reflect a fresh, clean, foodie feel.
 The palette was created using the [Coolors](https://coolors.co/) website.

 ![Image of colour palette from Coolors.co]()